Drock54651/NLP-3832-Project-Fraud-Detection/README.md

 - SMS Spam: https://huggingface.co/datasets/ucirvine/sms_spam
 - Email Spam: https://www.kaggle.com/datasets/meruvulikith/190k-spam-ham-email-dataset-for-classification

+## Important Note About Branches
+We decided to divide certain aspects of our projects via branches.
+- The main branch is responsible for the initial data preprocessing and is the foundation for the other 2 branches.
+- The Evaluation branch introduces the unlabeled LinkedIn and Indeed datasets, and consists of having our trained model predict on the 2 unlabeled dataset in addition to the email and sms test sets.
+- The Fine-tuning branch includes making adjustments to our model and also for displaying additional metrics like the f1-scores.

+Overall you should mainly be switching between the Evaluation and Fine-tuning branch if you want to see our results.

 How to reproduce:
 The above datasets will need to be downloaded except for the Huggingface dataset.
 All datasets must be present in the Data directory.
 Please ensure the datasets have the following names: